arashkp/leaderboard/README.md

 # Leaderboard App

-Welcome to the Leaderboard application!
+Welcome to the Leaderboard single page application (SPA)!
 This project is my first experience with Inertia, building a dynamic leaderboard app using Laravel 10, Vue JS 3, and Tailwind CSS.
 Throughout this journey of learning, I have explored the ins and outs of these powerful technologies and built a fully functional leaderboard app.

 ## Project Guideline